-- Start with crushing the garlic and the sunflower seeds to a creamy consistency.
+- Start by crushing the garlic and the sunflower seeds to a creamy consistency.

 - Add the nutritional yeast and the salt and mix thoroughly.

 - Add the spinach and basil leaves little by little.
-As well as the olive oil.
-Alternating between the leaves and the oil.
+As well as olive oil.
+You should alternate between the leaves and the oil.

 - Crush them as hard as you can.
 It may take a while to get them to a chunky consistency.

-- PASTA -> Pesto pasta of course.
-Traditionally Italians use mandilli de sæa (“silk handkerchiefs”), trofie, or trenette, but any type of pasta would be perfect.
-Add an extra layer of flavor to this Asparagus Lemon Pepper Pasta.
+- PASTA → Start with this vegan pesto pasta recipe (see the below picture).
+Traditionally, Italians use mandilli de sæa (“silk handkerchiefs”), trofie, or trenette, but any pasta would be perfect.
+Or add an extra layer of flavor to this asparagus lemon pepper pasta.

-- MARINADE -> You can use it as a marinade for these Grilled Vegetable Kabobs or this Cauliflower Steak.
-Pesto would be perfect to add to any roasted veggies like these Roasted Asparagus and Mushrooms side.
+- MARINADE → You can use it as a marinade for grilled vegetable kabobs, vegan cauliflower steak, or tofu steak.
+Pesto would be perfect to add to roasted asparagus and mushrooms, or roasted cauliflower.

-- SANDWICH -> Add it to a Grilled Cheese Sandwich or Bruschetta.
-I would totally try it with Vegan Egg Salad Sandwich.
-Skip the cream cheese and turn these Cream Cheese Pinwheels into a Pesto one.
+- SANDWICH → Add it to a grilled cheese sandwich or bruschetta.
+I would totally try it with vegan egg salad sandwich.
+Skip the cream cheese and turn these veggie pinwheels into a pesto one.

 Let us know in the comments what is your favorite dish with pesto!

 - Food processor vs immersion blender.
 When making pesto, use a food processor for larger batches and an immersion blender for smaller ones.
 An immersion blender, like our strong Bosch one, can easily blend hard ingredients like nuts and seeds to the desired consistency, even if making only 2 servings.